-The UNO Math Lab is the center for instruction of MATH 1000, Pre-Intermediate Algebra; MATH 1310, Intermediate Algebra; MATH 1320, College Algebra; and MATH 1930, Calculus for the Managerial, Life, and Social Sciences to students of all majors.
+The UNO Math Lab is the center for instruction of MATH 1210, Intermediate Algebra; MATH 1220, College Algebra; MATH 1320, Pre-Calculus Algebra; MATH 1330, Trigonometry; and MATH 1930, Calculus for the Managerial, Life, and Social Sciences to students of all majors.
 The Math Lab combines cutting edge technology with weekly lectures and unlimited one-on-one tutoring to help students learn mathematics.
 Students succeed in the Math Lab by carefully following the Math Lab program on their daily schedules and by actively participating in the "doing" of mathematics.

 Why does UNO use Math Lab instead of traditional courses?

 If you were to observe the group dynamic of a traditional math classroom, it would be very apparent that there exists as many “unique” learning styles as there are unique students in that classroom.
 From the day dreaming student to the ill-prepared and bewildered one, success is only achieved by actively becoming involved in their own learning of mathematics.
 The UNO Math Lab allows students to individualize their learning by accessing and completing their work on-line on a virtual desktop terminal, viewing videos and examples, working in course notebooks, and taking multiple retakes of quizzes and exams.